"Kamen Rider Hongo,

 Hongo, Takeshi (Fujioka, Hiroshi); science student and motorcycle racer, is captured by the terrorist group Shocker in order to be changed into a kaizo ningen (cyborg mutant) to help them take over Japan.
 However before they can alter his brain to make him their slave, the surgen who led the medidcal team turns against Shocker to rescue him.
 As Kamen Rider, Hongo, Takeshi battles the evil Shocker.

 Originally Hongo had to ride his motorcycle real fast, driving air through his Henshin (transformation) belt in order to become Kamen Rider.
 Flipping a switch on his motorcycle caused to transform into Cyclone.
-Later Hongo, Takeshi gained a Henshin movement which allowed him to transform in any situation.
+Later Hongo, Takeshi gained a Henshin movement which allowed him to transform in any situation, with the words "Rider Henshn".

 Kamen Rider 1 is 180 cm (5 ft 10 inches) tall, weighs 70 kg (154 lbs) and can jump up to 15 meters (49 feet).